Here’s a tried and true way to skate to the white space where the new product development puck will be.

-A well designed customer experience makes them want to come back and refer others.
+A well designed customer experience makes them want to come back, buy again and refer others.
 But, how do you create an influential customer experience?
 Well, it starts with understanding how humans experience.

 You have an experience just about every minute you’re awake.
 You’re even having an experience wearing the shoes you have on right now.
 And, like experiences of your shoes, the color of the ceiling and background noises, most of the experiences you have are filtered out.